reconhub/learn/content/post/practical-introR.md

 # Project setup

-One of the great advantages of using RStudio is the prossibility of using `R.proj` to organise the work space, history and source documents.
+One of the great advantages of using RStudio is the prossibility of using R Projects (indicated by an `.Rproj` file) to organise the work space, history and source documents.

 To create this, do the following steps: